woodenworks/project-kraken/magic-items/Elemental Hand Wraps.md

 ## Elemental Hand Wraps
-*Weapon (hand wraps), rare*
+*Wondrous item (hand wraps), rare*

 These wraps shimmer, as if woven with metallic thread.
-While using this weapon, you can decide what type of damage your Unarmed Strikes deal: Bludgeoning, Acid, Cold, Fire, Lightning, Poison, or Thunder.
+While using these hand wraps, you can decide what type of damage your Unarmed Strikes deal: Bludgeoning, Acid, Cold, Fire, Lightning, Poison, or Thunder.
 When you make your attack roll, declare which type of damage it will deal.